danyuchn/GMAT-score-report-analysis/README.md

 This repository provides a comprehensive toolkit for GMAT test-takers and educators to analyze score reports, simulate exam performance, and optimize study strategies.
 It includes:

 * An interactive tool to map GMAT scale scores to percentiles and estimate total scores.
-* An Item Response Theory (IRT)-based simulation tool to track ability (theta) estimates and analyze question difficulty.
+* An Item Response Theory (IRT)-based simulation tool to track ability (theta) estimates and analyze question difficulty (available as a Jupyter Notebook).
 * An Excel VBA macro to annotate score reports with detailed insights for educational analysis.
-* A structured Standard Operating Procedure (SOP) for detailed score report analysis, outlining steps from data cleaning to personalized practice suggestions.
+* A structured Standard Operating Procedure (SOP) for detailed score report analysis, outlining steps from data cleaning to personalized practice suggestions, found in `analysis-template-dustin.md`.
+* The `analysis-framework/` directory contains related documentation for the analysis methodology, potentially including overall and section-specific documents in English and Chinese.
+* **Additionally, this repository now features an interactive GMAT Score Diagnosis Platform (Streamlit App located in `gmat_diagnosis_app/`) for a more automated and web-based analysis experience (see dedicated section below).**

 ## Key Features

-* **Interactive Score Percentile Mapping**: Visualize scale scores and percentiles with sliders, estimate total scores using a weighted formula, and assess score efficiency via tangent slopes (steeper slopes indicate higher percentile gains per scale point).
+* **Interactive Score Percentile Mapping (`scale-percentile-simulation.ipynb`)**: Visualize scale scores and percentiles with sliders, estimate total scores using a weighted formula, and assess score efficiency via tangent slopes (steeper slopes indicate higher percentile gains per scale point).
-* **IRT-Based Exam Simulation**: Simulate GMAT exams with user-defined subject order, wrong questions, and initial θ values, generating theta trend plots and difficulty parameters (b).
+* **IRT-Based Exam Simulation (`irt-simulation-tool.ipynb`)**: Simulate GMAT exams with user-defined subject order, wrong questions, and initial θ values, generating theta trend plots and difficulty parameters (b).
-* **Excel VBA Score Annotation**: Automatically annotate GMAT score reports in Excel, marking overtime questions, too-fast responses, incorrect answers, and identifying "UNUSUAL" (easier incorrect questions) and "UNUSUAL SLOW" (excessively slow responses) conditions based on difficulty and response time.
+* **Excel VBA Score Annotation (`score-excel-vba.bas`)**: Automatically annotate GMAT score reports in Excel, marking overtime questions, too-fast responses, incorrect answers, and identifying "UNUSUAL" (easier incorrect questions) and "UNUSUAL SLOW" (excessively slow responses) conditions based on difficulty and response time.
+* **GMAT Score Diagnosis Platform (Streamlit App)**: A web-based application offering comprehensive analysis of Q, V, and DI sections with IRT insights, error pattern identification, and AI-powered summaries.
+(Detailed in its own section below).

 ## Installation